azusachino/idealistic-daydreamer/content/page/cv.md

 - **Phone:** +86 13265423108 | GV +1 9255265365
 - **LinkedIn:** [azusachino](https://www.linkedin.com/in/azusachino/)
 - **Github:** [azusachino](https://github.com/azusachino)
+- **Birth:** 1996.09.09

 ~~You may treat _azusachino_ as my online identity.~~

 ## Summary

-Backend engineer with 5 years of experience in the development of scalable and reliable web applications.
-But, sometimes, Java is too heavy to do things (the whole JRE thing), I would like to choose Golang or Rust to help me finish some tiny and specific jobs.
+Backend engineer with 5 years of experience in the development of scalable and reliable web applications (Java & Spring-Ecosystem).
+Also, I could use other programming languages to solve some specific problems, like Python is suitable to write http request tests, Golang is suitable to write cli-tools, Rust is suitable to write memory-safe services.

-Proven ability to work independently and as part of a team to deliver high-quality results, which means I'm very self-motivated.
+Proven ability to work independently and as part of a team to deliver high-quality results.
+I'm very self-motivated.

-Strong problem-solving and analytical skills, and I know how to use tools, say the ChatGPT.
+Strong problem-solving and analytical skills, and there are so many tools and resources which could help me solve problems faster.

 ## Skills